 In December 2021, the Company entered into a Licence and Supply agreement (LSA) with Oxford Biomedica (UK) Limited (Oxford), wherein the LSA grants the Company a non-exclusive license to Oxford's LentiVector® platform for its application in the Company's DSG3-CAART program and puts in place a multi-year vector supply agreement.
 Under the terms of the agreement, the Company was required to pay Oxford an upfront fee, as well as costs associated with initial vector manufacturing activities for a total cost of up to approximately \$4,000, of which project to date expense of \$1,100 has been recognized.
 Oxford is eligible to receive regulatory and sales milestones in the low tens of millions and royalties in the low single digits on net sales of products that incorporate the Oxford technology.
 The Company can terminate the agreement at will upon advance written notice and subject to certain manufacturing slot cancellation fees.
-In May 2023, the Company amended the LSA with Oxford to expand the license to include the Company's CABA-201 program for an upfront fee of \$500 and in August 2023, the Company and Oxford entered into a vector supply agreement for CABA-201, and a related second amendment to the LSA, with a total cost under the vector supply agreement of up to approximately \$5,000, of which \$342 and \$920 was recognized as expense in the accompanying statements of operations for the three and nine months ended September 30, 2023, respectively.
+In May 2023, the Company amended the LSA with Oxford to expand the license to include the Company's CABA-201 program for an upfront fee of \$500 and in August 2023, the Company and Oxford entered into a vector supply agreement for CABA-201, and a related second amendment to the LSA, with a total cost under the vector supply agreement of up to approximately \$5,000, of which project to date expense of approximately \$3,200 has been recognized.
+In February 2024, the Company and Oxford entered into a third amendment of the LSA to update the patent schedule.
+In June 2024, the Company and Oxford entered into a fourth amendment of the LSA eliminating royalties on net sales of products that incorporate the Oxford technology if Oxford manufactures the vector.